What penalties and interest does the IRS charge?

-If you owe tax and don't file on time (that includes extensions) there's a penalty for not filing on time.
+Filing late - If you owe tax and don't file on time (that includes extensions) there's a penalty for not filing on time.
 The failure-to-file penalty is five percent (5.0%) of the tax owed for each month, or part of a month that your return is late, up to a maximum of 25%.
-If your return is over 60 days late, there's a minimum penalty for filing late: It's $435 or 100 percent of the tax owed, whichever is less.
+If your return is over 60 days late, there's a minimum penalty for filing late of $435 or 100 percent of the tax owed, whichever is less.

 Note that interest is also charged on unpaid penalties.

 The IRS applies payments to the unpaid tax, first to the year that has the oldest assessment date (that's not necessarily the oldest tax year if returns were filed late, was filed on time), then to penalties, and then to interest.
 Any penalty amount that appears on your bill is generally the total amount of the penalty up to the date of the notice, not the penalty amount charged each month.